 After studying politics at Leeds University, where he edited the student newspaper, he entered national newspaper journalism.
 In 1992 he was named Young Journalist of the Year in the British Press Awards, and has since been nominated for many more of the prestigious awards including as Food and Drink writer for three years in a row.
 In 2006 he won again, as Critic of the Year.
 He has been nominated for three Glenfiddich Food and Drink Awards and in 2001 was named restaurant critic of the year.
 In 2013 he received the Derek Cooper Award for Investigative and Campaigning Journalism from the Guild of Food Writers.
 His broadcasting work as a presenter for the BBC has brought him two Sony radio award nominations and a Sony gold, as anchor of Papertalk, a programme about the British newspaper business.
 He has also been nominated in the Commission for Racial Equality’s Race in the Media Awards, for his reporting of race crime in Britain, and for the Mental Health Media awards, for his work on mental health issues.
 As well as working for newspapers Jay has written for numerous magazines, including Granta, Esquire, GQ and Cosmopolitan and has contributed to both Gourmet and Saveur in the US.
 His feature writing is regularly syndicated across the world, and has been translated into more than a dozen languages.

 His varied television work includes appearances as a judge in multiple series of Masterchef, and as part of the panel on BBC2’s Eating With The Enemy.
 He has presented two editions of Dispatches for Channel 4 and in the US he was a part of the expert panel on Top Chef Masters for Bravo, a spinoff from the hit TV show Top Chef.
-He is also the resident food pundit for The One Show.
+From 2009 to 2016 he was also the resident food pundit for The One Show.
 In 2012 he became the host of the award-nominated food panel show The Kitchen Cabinet for BBC Radio 4, which regularly receives audiences of over two million.

 Jay has long played the piano.
 In 2012 he formed the Jay Rayner Quartet and began gigging around the country, playing a repertoire from the Great American songbook, including tunes around the theme of food and drink.
 The quartet have been regulars at the Crazy Coqs, the highly regarded cabaret venue inside London’s Brasserie Zedel, and in November 2015 they performed at the legendary Ronnie Scott’s jazz club for the first time, to which they now return each year.
 Their engagements for 2017 include the Buxton Festival, The Petworth Festival and The Snape Prom at Snape Maltings.
 Their first live album, A night of Food and Agony, is released in November of 2017.

 Jay lives in London with his wife, Pat, and their two children, Eddie and Daniel, and spends whatever spare time he has brushing up his jazz piano skills.